openark/zookeepercli/README.md

     child/key1
     child/key2

-The only existing solution known to the author provides output in uncontrolled, not-well-formed, inconsistent format, and is relatively heavyweight to invoke.
+The tool was built in order to allow with shell scripting seamless integration with ZooKeeper.
+There is another, official command line tool for ZooKeeper that the author found inadequate in terms of output format and output control, as well as large footprint.
+**zookeepercli** overcomes those limitations and provides with quick, well formatted output as well as enhanced functionality.

 ### License